 - What actions have you taken (or would you take) when it looks that a project will not meet its deadline?

-Integrity goes hand in hand with reliability, and that’s worth keeping in mind while you evaluate interviewee.
-Companies, contrary to popular belief, seek to recruit people who do business ethically.
+Integrity goes hand in hand with reliability, and that’s worth keeping in mind while you evaluate the interviewee.
+Contrary to popular belief, companies seek to recruit people who do business ethically.

 Employees that are honest and transparent in all facets of their job are the best.
 Aside from thoroughly examining the candidate’s references, how can you determine the applicant’s integrity?
 Here are some HR interview questions to consider: